COBRA Basics and Background

 How is Reimbursement for Premiums Paid Obtained?

-Employers will obtain reimbursement for the Subsidy under ARPA through a payroll tax credit against the particular employer's quarterly taxes.
+Employers will obtain reimbursement for the subsidy under ARPA through a payroll tax credit against the employers' quarterly taxes.
 If the credit exceeds the amount of payroll taxes due, the credit will be refundable when employers submit Form 941.
 The credit could also be advanced under rules that will be set by the Treasury Department.
-We are still awaiting guidance from Treasury on tax credits.
 It is worth noting that ARPA was a reconciliation bill that only allocates $10 million in implementation funding for this subsidy, so availability of those funds, particularly regarding refunds and advances, should be closely monitored.